relay-zz/anim/README.md

 * **from**: the starting value of the CSS property.
 If not supplied, it is read from the node
 * **unit**: the unit of measurement. e.g., px, em, %, pt.
 This can be provided in the "to" parameter too

-This function returns an object with one method ("then") which functions similar to Deferred (Promise/B), which gives you a callback function that is called after the animation is done.
+This function returns an object with one method ("then"), which allows you to add a callback function that is called after the animation is done.

 Examples:
 =====